 These charts show the gates that experience the largest share of total UFG, compared to their share of total gas gate deliveries at shared gas gates.
-These charts use 12 months of the most recent interim and final allocation data available: in this case April 2019 through March 2020.
+These charts use 12 months of the most recent interim and final allocation data available: in this case October 2019 through September 2020.

-- The 10 gates shown in the top chart account for 78% about 352,000 GJ of the positive UFG experienced over the past 12 months. - The 10 gates shown in the bottom chart account for about 67% (about 75,000 GJ) of the negative UFG experienced in the past 12 months. - Some of the gas gates shown have been determined to be global one-month gates, since, among other things, they have a high proportion of industrial load.
-The global one-month methodology assigns a share of the actual UFG experienced in a month to industrial consumers, in contrast to the usual calculation method, which assigns industrial load an annual average amount of UFG.
+- The 10 gates shown in the top chart account for 79% about 395,000 GJ of the positive UFG experienced over the past 12 months. - The 10 gates shown in the bottom chart account for about 67% (about 57,000 GJ) of the negative UFG experienced in the past 12 months.

-• In the first chart, Hastings is a global one-month gate; Edgecumbe DF, Waitoa, Lake Alice, Hastings (Nova), and Flat Bush (Nova) are in the second chart.
+- Some of the gas gates shown have been determined to be global one-month gates, since, among other things, they have a high proportion of industrial load.
+The global one-month methodology assigns a share of the actual UFG experienced in a month to industrial consumers, in contrast to the usual calculation method, which assigns industrial load an annual average amount of UFG. - In the first chart, Hastings and Cambridge are global one-month gates; Edgecumbe DF, Waitoa, Tukakau 2, Lake Alice, Waitoa, Hastings (Nova), Flat Bush (Nova), Lake Alice, Hastings (Nova) and Hastings are in the second chart.